jscutlery/semver/README.md

 This package allows you to manage your monorepo using one of two modes: Synced or Independent.

-#### Independent versions (default)
+#### Independent mode (default)

-Allow specific project to be versioned independently for each package and makes sense for a group of components.
+Allow multiple projects to be versioned independently.
+This way you release only what you want and consumers don't get updates they don't need.
+This allows small, rapid and incremental adoption of your packages.

-#### Synchronous versions
+#### Synced mode

-Allow multiple projects to be versioned in a fixed/locked mode.
+Allow multiple projects to be versioned in a synced/locked mode.
 Use this if you want to automatically tie all package versions together.

 > One issue with this approach is that a major change in any project will result in all projects having a new major version.

+This mode is useful when you are working with one product.

 ## Usage